We may receive compensation when you click on links to products from our partners.

 - People who work or worked at companies where you worked – They may not actually know you (maybe they know your name and maybe they don’t) but if you work/worked at the same company they are likely to be receptive to being part of your network.

-- networking Events: A great place to build you network is networking events.
-There are a wide range of events, including alumni events and trade group events.
+A great place to build your network is networking events.
+There is a wide range of events, including alumni events and trade group events.
 Take a look at some of the following links:

 - Leverage Professional Associations (as mentioned above).
 Take a look at List of international professional associations.

 - Follow-up After Events – There are many ways to follow-up after a networking event.
 Send an email, offer to set up follow-up meetings, connect on